 Don’t be discouraged as it is not expected to be easy to do.

-This is an excellent test to make you more aware of your risk for back issues because it requires all of the muscle groups which you have been using in tests 1 through 4.
+This is an critical test to demonstrate your risk for back issues because it requires ALL of the muscle groups which you have been using in tests 1 through 4.

 The more that you can accomplish the first 4 tests, the easier this test will become.
 Also, the easier that it becomes for you to perform this test, the more protection that you are providing for your lower back.